 - 13. The primary objective of a fact-find is to - A. demonstrate compliance with sales regulations. - B. identify what needs, if any, a client has. - C. justify the sale of the recommended product. - D. quantify a client's needs. - 14.
-During a fact-find interview, a financial adviser's questioning focuses on the client's future goals and aspirations so that - A. future goals are considered separately from current needs. - B. future goals are considered alongside current needs. - C. future goals are given priority over current needs. - D. current needs are given priority over future goals. - 15.
-In direct marketing, how is fact-finding conducted? - A. Face-to-face only. - B. By post only. - C. By telephone only. - D. By post or by telephone. - 16.
-The main advantage of face-to-face fact-finding is that the - A. adviser is able to obtain a fuller understanding of the client's needs and priorities.

-B. adviser may collect a great deal of information which could be useful in providing potential introductions to future clients.

-C. adviser may have a better chance of overcoming any objections.

-D. client is able to take out a policy quickly.

-- 17. A telephone interview is appropriate when a client

-- A. is unable to differentiate between perceived and real needs.

-- B. has financial needs and circumstances which have changed significantly.

-- C. knows exactly what he wants and needs to make a quick decision.

-- D. requires a full financial planning and needs analysis.

-- 18. A financial adviser owes a client the greatest duty of care when the client is

-- A. elderly.

-- B. single.

-- C. unemployed.

-- D. vulnerable.

-- 19. A financial adviser wanting a client to confirm a simple statement of fact would ask what type of question?

-- A. A detailed directive question.

-- B. A detailed open-ended question.

-- C. A concise closed-ended question.

-- D. A concise open-ended question.
+During a fact-find interview, a financial adviser's questioning focuses on the client's future goals and aspirations so that - A. future goals are considered separately from current needs. - B. future goals are considered alongside current needs. - C. future goals are given priority over current needs. - D. current needs are given priority over future goals. - During a fact-finding interview, a client describes an existing policy as having some life cover but he does NOT have precise details.
+How should the financial adviser deal with this information?
+A. Ask further questions about the policy to establish its precise nature. - B. Estimate the level of cover based on the premium paid. - C. Ignore the information as it has not been confirmed. - D. Record exactly what the client has said and continue with the next question. - 16.
+The main advantage of face-to-face fact-finding is that the - A. adviser is able to obtain a fuller understanding of the client's needs and priorities. - B. adviser may collect a great deal of information which could be useful in providing potential introductions to future clients. - C. adviser may have a better chance of overcoming any objections. - D. client is able to take out a policy quickly. - 17.
+A telephone interview is appropriate when a client - A. is unable to differentiate between perceived and real needs. - B. has financial needs and circumstances which have changed significantly. - C. knows exactly what he wants and needs to make a quick decision. - D. requires a full financial planning and needs analysis. - 18.
+A financial adviser owes a client the greatest duty of care when the client is - A. elderly. - B. single. - C. unemployed. - D. vulnerable. - 19.
+A financial adviser wanting a client to confirm a simple statement of fact would ask what type of question? - A. A detailed directive question. - B. A detailed open-ended question. - C. A concise closed-ended question. - D. A concise open-ended question.